 “At core I am a contemplative.
-The work I do–in creativity, in thinking, in community–is rooted in listening.”
+The work I do–in art, in spirituality, in community–is rooted in listening.”